Editor of Britain's Times newspaper steps down

 Harding, 43, will leave at the end of the month, according to a statement from News International, the British newspaper arm of Murdoch's News Corp.

-The resignation comes at a tumultuous time for News International after Tom Mockridge stepped down as chief executive last week and after the phone-hacking scandal at the now defunct the News of the World, part of Murdoch's British newspaper stable.
+The resignation comes at a tumultuous time for News International after Tom Mockridge stepped down as chief executive last week and in the wake of the phone-hacking scandal at the now defunct the News of the World, part of Murdoch's British newspaper stable.

-Harding himself was criticized by a public inquiry which was set up by Prime Minister David Cameron to examine press ethics following the public furor over phone-hacking.
+Harding himself was criticised by a public inquiry which was set up by Prime Minister David Cameron to examine press ethics following the public furore over phone-hacking.

 People familiar with the situation at News International have speculated that John Witherow, the editor of the Times's sister paper, the Sunday Times, might replace Harding.